RagnarDanneskjold/smallchange/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Virtualcoin-Qt.
+You need the Qt4 run-time libraries to run Koindashian-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/virtualcoin-qt (GUI, 32-bit)
+- bin/32/koindashian-qt (GUI, 32-bit)
-- bin/32/virtualcoind (headless, 32-bit)
+- bin/32/koindashiand (headless, 32-bit)
-- bin/64/virtualcoin-qt (GUI, 64-bit)
+- bin/64/koindashian-qt (GUI, 64-bit)
-- bin/64/virtualcoind (headless, 64-bit)
+- bin/64/koindashiand (headless, 64-bit)

-See the documentation at the [Virtualcoin Wiki](http://virtualcoin.info) for help and more information.
+See the documentation at the [Koindashian Wiki](http://koindashian.info) for help and more information.